RyanSquared/opaque/content/posts/2024-06-12-the-key-to-commitment.md

 I recently came across a post on [threat models of encryption at rest][tmear] and went down the rabbit hole of key commitment.
-As someone who is interested in key derivation and client-provided keys (check out Keyfork!), I found it interesting that the encryption scheme I've used in previous projects (AES-GCM) as well as another encryption scheme [recommended] instead (XChaCha20-Poly1305) would fall victim to key commitment attacks.
+As someone who is interested in key derivation and client-provided keys (check out [Keyfork]!), I found it interesting that the encryption scheme I've used in previous projects (AES-GCM) as well as another encryption scheme [recommended] instead (XChaCha20-Poly1305) would fall victim to key commitment attacks.
 As much as I'd like to immediately